datadudes/athena/README.md

   smtp_password: <empty>
   smtp_use_tls: true
   from_address: data@example.com    # email address that is used as the "from:" address when sending reports
+slack:
+  token: <empty>                    # Slack API token
+  default_channel: <empty>          # Default Slack channel to broadcast queries to
+  default_username: athena          # Default username to broadcast queries as in Slack
+  default_icon: <empty>             # Default icon for the user that queries are broadcasted as.
+Can be emoji or URL to picture
 ssh:
   username: <empty>                 # username that should be used when creating an SSH session or tunnel
   key_path: <empty>                 # path to private key for creating an SSH session or tunnel